 Errors are only sent to alerting workflows once all retries of a workflow have failed.

-Multiple workflows can use the same Alerting Workflow but each workflow can only send its errors to a single Alerting Workflow.
+Multiple workflows can use the same Alerting Workflow but a workflow can't send its errors to more than one Alerting Workflow.

-Here's a short video tutorial on how to use alerting in practice.
+The following video provides a short tutorial on using alerting in practice: